Carlo is an IT expert who is interested in film. He loves sharing his thoughts on movies with others.

 "We like to get f**ked up, and do f**ked up sh*t" – Baby

 I suppose there's hardly a better way to describe Rob Zombie's debut film, House of 1000 Corpses, which features a lot of "f**ked up" people doing "f**ked up sh*t."

 Zombie had already made a name for himself as the founder and lead singer of heavy metal band White Zombie, which featured songs like "Grease Paint and Monkey Brains," "Acid Flesh," and "Scum Kill."

 When the group disbanded in the late 90s, Zombie decided to venture into filmmaking with the same *ahem* sensibilities.
 The movie, filmed in 2000, was shelved by Universal until Zombie managed to repurchase the rights to distribute it through Lions Gate Films.

-Set in the late 70s, House of 1000 Corpses follows two couples traveling through the Texas countryside in the look for offbeat roadside attractions.
-When they stumble upon Captain Spaulding's Museum of Monsters & Madmen, they learn the legend of a certain Doctor Satan and the place where he was killed.
+Set in the late 70s, House of 1000 Corpses follows two couples traveling through the Texas countryside looking for offbeat roadside attractions.
+When they stumble upon Captain Spaulding's Museum of Monsters and Madmen, they learn the legend of a certain Doctor Satan and the place where he was killed.
 When they venture on to find it, they end up being terrorized by a sadistic family.